near/docs/docs/roles/developer/contracts/assemblyscript.md

 All contract data is stored in the same key-value data store on the blockchain (called "storage" and imported from `near-sdk-as`) with a few convenience methods for reading, writing, searching and deleting keys and values using various data types.

-We also provide a few collections for convenience including `PersistentMap`, `PersistentVector`, `PersistentDeque` and `PersistentTopN` which wrap the `Storage` class to mimic a Map, Vector (aka.
-Array) and Deque.
+We also provide a few collections for convenience including `PersistentMap`, `PersistentVector`, `PersistentDeque` and `PersistentSet` which wrap the `Storage` class to mimic a Map, Vector (aka.
+Array), Deque and Set.
 And of course you can use these as examples as inspiration for your own custom data structures.

 ### Storage